James-Y-Wong/hw-4-code-quiz/README.md

 ### Start Page

 >This is the start page when the page loads.
-User is able to view current highscores and/or start the quiz
+The user is able to view current highscores and/or start the quiz
 >
 >![This is a screenshot of the start page of the code quiz](/assets/image/code-quiz-start-page-screenshot.png)